Collecting Personal Information

 BARS Training Australia will take reasonable precautions to protect personal information so that it is not misused, lost, accessed by unauthorised people, modified or disclosed.
-Filing cabinets containing personal and sensitive information need to be locked when not in use, and keys to these filing cabinets held only by relevant authorised employees.
-Files and information should be filed away when not in use, and should never be left on desks or in areas where other people can read or access it.
-Computers that store, or can access other computers that store personal information should have password access.
+Filing cabinets containing personal and sensitive information will be locked when not in use, and keys to these filing cabinets held only by relevant authorised employees.
+Files and information will be filed away when not in use, and will never be left on desks or in areas where other people can read or access it.
+Computers that store, or can access other computers that store personal information will have password access.
 Each computer user should have a password.

-Offices and rooms with personal and sensitive information should be locked when not in use.
-Archive areas must be secured.
-Proper records of where files are archived must be held.
-All personal and sensitive information should be securely destroyed when no longer needed or statutory times for holding have passed.
-Personal and sensitive information should never be disposed of by general disposal methods.
-Reasonable steps must be taken to destroy or de-identify personal information that is no longer needed.
+All personal and sensitive information will be securely destroyed when no longer needed or statutory times for holding have passed.
+Personal and sensitive information will never be disposed of by general disposal methods.
+Reasonable steps will be taken to destroy or de-identify personal information that is no longer needed.

 Practices of security will be monitored to ensure compliance with policies and are as follows:

 - All personal and identifying information shall be regarded as confidential between the service and the student.

 - All students have the right of access to their files.

 - If required, Personal Information relating to the student may only be discussed with the Managing Director.
 The exceptions to this are:

 - Where the student consents in writing to the release of information;